 Other School Communications During the Coronavirus Crisis

 Classes are obviously the most urgent need, but it’s not the only type of gathering or communication schools rely on.
-As school closures drag out for weeks or months, make sure to plan for alternate communications.
+As we’ve seen schools start up and then go back into lockdown, make sure to plan for alternate communications.
 Webcasting is a way for administrations to communicate quickly with faculty and staff at large.
 Video emails allow more personal communications, even when in-person meetings become impossible.
-And while no one wants to think about an entirely virtual graduation, the chances that live broadcast will be necessary at this point because of the travel restrictions surrounding Coronavirus are high.
+And it seems entirely possible we’ll be facing at least another year of virtual graduations.
 (See how one university handles livestreaming commencement.)
 Better to start planning now than to scramble at the last minute.

 Ready to go virtual?